 Considerations for business leaders:

-- How many businesses know their retention rate for women with young children, and how many encourage new mums back to work?
+- Do you know your retention rate for mothers in the workplace, and how are you encouraging and supporting new mums back to work?

 - Opening the door: how proactive is your recruitment strategy towards part-time or flexible working?
 When did you last advertise a position that reached out to such candidates (that was not a labour / clerical role)?

 - To what extent does your business value skill and experience ahead of hours clocked?

 - What are the career growth opportunities for employees who work by flexible arrangement?

 - Who are the dads in your company, and what arrangements are in place to support their dual role?

 - Role models – who are the men and women in your company who are successfully able to divide their time between career and family?

 With talent gaps predicted to become more acute, agile businesses focused on attracting and nurturing talent will likely gain a significant and crucial advantage in the war for talent.